Has your tree removal contractor provided the necessary documentation?

 2. Has your Tree Removal Contractor Provided the necessary documentation?

 Companies removing trees within Peachtree City must provide the city with a copy of their current Occupational Tax Certificate and an insurance declaration page showing proof of general liability and worker’s compensation coverage before a permit can be issued.

 Homeowners are responsible for and encouraged to ask contractors for references, a copy of both their general liability and workers’ compensation insurance policies, and other pertinent information prior to removing trees from your property.

 3. Check for Other Approvals

-There are some situations that will require additional items for your application:
+There are some situations that may require additional items for your application: